Andrew-D-Gibson/Offensive_Cyber_Capstone_AY2026_2027/README.md

 full structured `AgentRunTrace` fairlib generates, useful for closer inspection of a run.

 ## Suggested first experiment

-1. Run the agent a handful of times against the same model and watch the console output — does it read tool output carefully, or does it fall back on guessed credentials/module names?
+1. Run the agent a handful of times against the same model and watch the console output.
+Does it read tool output carefully, or does it fall back on guessed credentials/module names?
 2. Try a different `MODEL` (or `BACKEND`) and compare: does it reach the flag?
 How many steps/tool calls does it take?
 3. Read `offensive_cyber/single_agent.py`'s `ROLE_DEFINITION` and
+   `offensive_cyber/cyber_tools/*.py`
-   `offensive_cyber/cyber_tools/*.py` — these are the places you'd edit to change what the model is told.
+   These are the places you'd edit to change what the model is told.
+   Is the model being given unfair information?
+   What's the minimum amount of information we can give the model and have it still get the flag?